 In this issue, Emily DeMaioNewton writes, “With nothing left to do, we can make art.”
 Emily Hillebrand writes, “Today we mourn.”

-These poems and artworks speak of conversion therapy, of grief, of black men lying in the streets for hours, of lynchings, of the memories of Auschwitz so freshly brought into our awareness again on November 8th and 9th.
-They speak of the powerful women that walk in and through doors every day of our lives, the women that opened doors before us and for us.
+These poems and artworks speak of conversion therapy, of grief, of black men lying in the streets for hours, of lynchings, of the memories of Auschwitz so freshly brought into our awareness again on November 8h and 9th.
+They speak of the powerful women who walk in and through doors every day of our lives, the women that opened doors before us and for us.

 In “American Sugar,” Elijah Noble El writes, “They try to feed us silence and tell us it’s sugar.”
 He writes, “I refuse to die under Trump’s America.”